Bringing a Claim to the Petty Debts Court

 As the person bringing the claim (the 'Plaintiff'), you must identify your Defendant correctly.
 If you do not, your claim may be dismissed, and costs may be granted against you.

 Your Defendant is the person or company against whom you are bringing your claim.
-For instance they may be the person you had a contract with, or the person you say injured you.
+For instance, they may be the person or company you had a contract with, or the person you say is responsible for an injury that you suffered.

 Your Defendant can be a person, a person with a trading name or a limited company.